World Hepatitis Day 2021: Date, Theme, History, Significance and Key Facts

 Reasons behind celebrating World Hepatitis Day

-- To encourage and aware people of the early diagnosis, prevention, and treatment from hepatitis.
+- To encourage and aware people of the early diagnosis, prevention, and treatment of hepatitis.

 - To raise awareness among the public about types of hepatitis disease.

 - To provide an opportunity to focus together on the disease Hepatitis.